TurkuNLP/FinBERT/README.md

 If you want to use the model with the huggingface/transformers library, follow the steps in [huggingface_transformers.md](https://github.com/TurkuNLP/FinBERT/blob/master/huggingface_transformers.md)

+## Text preprocessing tools

+The tools used for preprocessing text for FinBERT training are available in the repository https://github.com/TurkuNLP/deepfin-tools .

 ## Previous releases

 ### Release 0.2